 Houndfish, Tylosurus cocrodilus

-The Houndfish are viewed by locals to be a pest with “too many bones” to be utilized for food.
-They are either a “catch and release” or retained for use as a cut bait for bottom fishing.
+The Houndfish are viewed by locals as a pest with “too many bones” to be utilized for food.
+They are either a “catch and release” or retained for use as cut bait for bottom fishing.
 When hooked they become acrobatic, making spectacular jumps while bending themselves into complete circles, and make mad, short dashes.
-They are excellent bait stealers inflicting major damage to and weakening monofilament line with their ginormous teeth.
+They are excellent bait stealers inflicting major damage to and weakening monofilament lines with their enormous teeth.